Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 ### Contiguous batches

 A better approach, although much more complicated to implement, is keeping each song in a single batch dimension and in order, but appending another song when it finishes.
-This means the start and stop tokens for each sequence are staggered rather than aligned across matches.
+This means the start and stop tokens for each sequence are staggered rather than aligned across batch dimensions.

 ![alt text](image-1.png)